abulimov/abulimov.github.io/content/post/2021-12-02-unix-socket-snoop.md

 ```

 Also, if one is being curious - now it supports prefix-based socket path matching, and specifying '*' as a socket path
-allows to dump **all** the communications happening over unix sockets on the system.
+allows to dump **all** the communications happening over Unix sockets on the system.
 Spoiler alert: *systemd* does a lot of stuff there.

 ## Use-case

-All and all, I find the ability to dump communication happening over unix domain sockets to be very useful.
+All and all, I find the ability to dump communication happening over Unix Domain sockets to be very useful.

-First, it's extremely valuable to record the interactions that happen over unix sockets to be able to implement
+First, it's extremely valuable to record the interactions that happen over Unix sockets to be able to implement
 intricate details of the (often undocumented) protocols.

 For example, protocol used for *chronyd <-> chronyc* communication is completely undocumented, so in order to [implement